Colby, DeBruce, Rushford, and Pack Forest

 lives in them.

-Campers explore New York's diverse habitats, and learn how human activities affect the environment.
-They solve challenges, learn environmental concepts, practice outdoor skills and spend the week immersed in nature.
+You'll explore New York's diverse habitats, and learn how human activities affect the environment.
+Campers solve challenges, learn environmental concepts, practice outdoor skills and spend the week immersed in nature.

 All of the camps offer sportsman education classes, including hunting and archery.
 The Pack Forest camp also offers shooting sports for the 14 to 17 year-olds